Investors Grapple with Changing Demands – Boardroom Diversity and Composition

 In 2018, there were 16 proposals on various diversity topics, including requests for issuers to publish internal workforce composition data, the adoption of diversity policies, and details about the diversity of the board of directors.
 That had risen to 26 in 2020.
 Average support for these proposals fluctuated around a level that showed significant support but only occasionally resulted in the proposals gaining majority support.

-However, the resurgence of the Black Lives Matter movement in June 2020 – toward the end of proxy season – has clearly changed the dynamic for shareholder proposals on diversity.
+However, the resurgence of the Black Lives Matter movement in June 2020 – toward the end of the proxy season – has clearly changed the dynamic for shareholder proposals on diversity.

 The first notable change in 2021 was an increase in support for existing proposal types.
-Average support for board diversity report proposals leapt from 36% in 2020 to 62% in 2021.
+Average support for board diversity report proposals leaped from 36% in 2020 to 62% in 2021.
 Proposals regarding workforce diversity, including disclosure of employee identification data, averaged 50% in 2021.

-Another big change in the 2021 proxy season was the introduction of a new type of proposal, the racial equity audit, which calls on the target company to consider all of the ways in which its operations and policies impact on inequitable outcomes for employees, customers, and other stakeholders.
+Another big change in the 2021 proxy season was the introduction of a new type of proposal, the racial equity audit, which calls on the target company to consider all of the ways in which its operations and policies impact inequitable outcomes for employees, customers, and other stakeholders.
 There were nine racial equity proposals in 2021 and 23 so far in 2022 with growing average support (as well as 11 counterproposals from conservative groups that deem anti-racist programs to be discriminatory), dramatically increasing the overall number of proposals on diversity topics to over 60 for the first time.

 Racial equity proposals have so far been well-supported, receiving on average one-third support (eight, including at Apple and Johnson & Johnson have won majority support).
 Furthermore, several companies – including BlackRock and Amazon – have agreed to conduct the audits in return for the proponent withdrawing its resolution.